OmenApps/django-tenant-options/README.md

 Views, Templates, and URLs can be implemented as needed to allow tenants to manage their options.
 Views tfor forms that use `OptionCreateFormMixin`, `OptionUpdateFormMixin`, and `SelectionForm` must pass the tenant instance to the form's `tenant` attribute.

+## Settings

+`django-tenant-options` provides a number of settings to configure the behavior of the package.
+For details on all available settings, see the [App Settings Reference](https://django-tenant-options.readthedocs.io/en/latest/reference.html#module-django_tenant_options.app_settings).

 ## Management Commands

 `django-tenant-options` provides management commands for easy maintenance: